Hsien-HsiuLiao/create-hardhat-web3v4/README.md

 ## Introduction

-This tool helps to create Web3.js based Hardhat project for contracts develpoment, testing and deployment.
-It includes a sample contract, a test for that contract, and a script that deploys the contract.
+This tool helps to create `Web3.js` based `Hardhat` project for contracts develpoment, testing and deployment.
+It includes a sample contract, some tests for that contract, and a script that deploys the contract.

 The project utilizes:
 - Hardhat as the development environment